-When your basement walls are bowing or buckling, it is likely caused by one issue.
+When your basement walls are bowing, buckling, or leaning inward it is likely caused by one issue.
 This issue is Hydrostatic pressure.
 Hydrostatic pressure refers to the forces exerted on your basement walls by the soil and water that surrounds your home.
 When it rains heavily the soil around your home becomes saturated with water, usually caused by poor yard drainage.
 This water adds weight to the soil and forces pressure on the walls of your basement.
 Over time this pressure can cause the walls to crack and buckle inward weakening the structure of your home and potentially causing basement water leaks.

-How We Repair Bowed Walls
+How We Repair Bowed Foundation Walls

 There are several ways to repair bowed basement walls.
 Each has its specific uses depending on the level of damage and the wall type.
 Read below to learn more.